pettta/fastapi-mock-auth-ex/readme.md

 python local_setup.py -v frontend
 ```
 This will do the code challenge logic and act sort of like what our SPA does.
+Now navigate to http://localhost:8080/ and you will see a page displaying what info gets passed around in this flow.